What Daily Leadership Behaviors Inspire Employee Motivation?

 Communication is a powerful tool that leadership can use to create an environment that brings forth employee motivation.
 Communication provides information, makes employees feel important and recognized, and provides the glue that binds a workforce with their leadership and their organization.
 Transparent communication of goals, financial results, and improving service to customers is imperative if you want employees to bring their hearts and spirit to work.

 "Communicate with transparency, authenticity, and clarity.
 Whether you have a scheduled morning meeting each day, make office rounds in the afternoon, or take your team to lunch, make it a priority to make time to talk to each and every member of your team on a regular basis.
-You may be busy, but, the truth of the matter is that you really can't afford not to communicate frequently with your employees,” Gordon recommends.
+You may be busy, but, the truth of the matter is that you really can't afford to not communicate frequently with your employees,” Gordon recommends.